nicodoggie/bastion-falls/site/content/characters/aigral-eastonton.md

 # Career

-His exceptional performance was noticed by Thralmater s, then the episcopal seneschal of the Diocese of Surrey
+His exceptional performance was noticed by Thralmater Surrata, then the episcopal seneschal of the Diocese of Surrey.